Once Upon a Snowman: Critical response

-Ryan Britt of Fatherly stated that Once Upon a Snowman is a refreshing Christmas short, and said that it manages to provide more amusement than expected regarding its length.
-Drew Taylor of Collider gave the short film an A rating, stated that the short movie's humor manages to be entertaining through its narrative, acclaimed Josh Gad's portrayal as Olaf, and found the animation very attractive.
-Emily Ashby of Common Sense Media rated the film 5 out of 5 stars, praised the short film for depicting curiosity and self-discovery through Olaf, while complimenting the portrayal of optimism and perseverance through the short movie.
-W. Andrew Powell of TheGATE.ca rated Once Upon a Snowman 4 out of 5 stars, found that Gad manages to provide a very well portrayal of Olaf, while complimenting the humor through the narrative, but stated that the movie could have last longer.
-Matt Fowler of IGN gave the short film a 6 out of 10 rating, complimented Gad's performance and the story, but found that the short does not bring anything substantial to the Frozen franchise.
+Ryan Britt from Fatherly praised "Once Upon a Snowman" as a refreshing Christmas short, highlighting its unexpected amusement for its duration, while Drew Taylor of Collider gave it an A rating, appreciating the entertaining humor, Josh Gad's portrayal of Olaf, and the appealing animation.
+Emily Ashby of Common Sense Media rated the short film 5 out of 5 stars, lauding its depiction of curiosity and self-discovery in Olaf and the portrayal of optimism and perseverance.
+W. Andrew Powell of TheGATE.ca rated it 4 out of 5 stars, acknowledging Gad's excellent portrayal and humor in the narrative but suggesting it could have been longer.
+Matt Fowler of IGN gave it a 6 out of 10, praising Gad's performance and the story but feeling it lacked substantial addition to the Frozen franchise.

 Accolades

-The short is nominated for Outstanding Short Form Animated Program at the 73rd Primetime Emmy Awards.
+The short film was nominated for Outstanding Short Form Animated Program at the 73rd Primetime Emmy Awards.